How To Correct Teeth Crowding (Options are Controlled Arch System, Invisalign, Braces, Other)

 Treatment for Crossbite and Crowded Teeth

 The treatment for such conditions often involves the requirement for the jaw bones to be expanded.
 This is necessary to give the teeth or tooth enough space to rotate back into position.
 But an expansion of jaw bone is easier before the fusion of the facial bones takes place.
-That is why it is very important to get the treatment done as soon as possible in young age.
+That is why it is essential to get the treatment done as soon as possible at a young age.
 16 years for girls and 19 years for boys are the age limits to which it is best to get these treatments done.

-Braces are a common and socially acceptable method for straightening teeth in teenagers, but most adults feel uncomfortable and self-conscious wearing the very visible devices, even when so-called “clear” braces are used.
+Braces are a common and socially acceptable method for straightening teeth in teenagers.
+Still, most adults feel uncomfortable and self-conscious wearing evident devices, even when so-called “clear” braces are used.
 Fortunately, braces are no longer the only way to achieve a perfect smile.

 Invisalign uses a series of clear aligners, much like retainers to gradually move your teeth into the proper position.
 The entire process can take six months to two years.
 Each aligner is used for two weeks then you move on to the next aligner.
 Some people use as many as 60 aligners in the course of straightening their teeth.
-Using impressions of your teeth and computer imaging the aligners are created to precisely and gradually adjust the position of your teeth in very tiny increments until they reach the proper position.
+Using impressions of your teeth and computer imaging, the aligners are created to precisely and gradually adjust your teeth’ position in very tiny increments until they reach the proper position.

 If you want a quick fix, porcelain veneers are the way to go.
 A thin shell of porcelain is crafted and bonded to the front of your teeth.
 Porcelain veneers look and feel like your natural teeth.
 They can cover several small imperfections at once, making teeth appear straight, covering chips, cracks, and gaps, and are an alternative to whitening.
 Porcelain veneers are often more appropriate than straightening when teeth appear crooked due to flaws such as chips and gaps.